 \section{Introduction}

 Artificial intelligence (AI) and natural language processing (NLP) have come a long way in recent years, but there are still concerns regarding the ramifications of using them to automatically regulate data in many situations.
-One concern is that automated control of material on social media networks will accelerate the development of AI to offset the effects of AI.
-Let that be an image, speech, or text that the models are trained on, these can be attacked.
-For example, a small fraction of noise added to an image trained by a model can predict completely wrong.
-This can impact many applications such as self-driving cars, Alexa, Chabot, and many other applications.
-Nowadays, these models are facing a new challenge which is an adversarial attack that is designed to be imperceptible to humans, while still causing the model to misclassify the input.
-The discovery of Adversarial examples in neural networks has led to exponential growth in the research on this topic as shown in the Figure~\ref{growth} \cite{carlini2020complete}.
+One concern is that automated control of material on social media networks will accelerate the development of AI, which can offset the impacts of AI.
+Let that be an image, speech, or text that the models are trained on; these can be attacked.
+For example, a small fraction of noise added to an image trained by a model can completely mispredict the intended result.
+This can impact many applications such as self-driving cars, voice assistants, chatbots, and many other applications.
+Additionally, these models are facing a new challenge: adversarial attacks that are designed to be imperceptible to humans, while still causing the model to misclassify the input.
+The discovery of adversarial examples in neural networks has led to tremendous growth in the field \cite {b1}.

-In recent years, there has been increased interest in designing adversarial attacks for NLP tasks to create attacks and produce solutions for those attacks to make the model robust.
-Learning the effect of attacks with explainability is one solution to measuring and learning attacks.
-Adversarial examples of text data, a technique for producing adversarial perturbations on text classification and their impact on model explainaibility is presented in this study.
-These adversarial samples in this text classification are purposely generated sentences with English transformations, such as misspellings, replacing them with synonyms, which can lead the classifier to provide incorrect prediction outputs \cite{morris2020textattack} as shown in Table~\ref{tab: sample adversarial examples}.
-When the above sentence is changed semantically, though the meaning is the same it does not make any difference for a person to predict.
-However, the trained model after an attack classifies the sentence with 100\% confidence belonging to a different class.
+In recent years, there has been increased interest in designing adversarial attacks for NLP tasks to create attack vectors and produce corresponding solutions to make the model robust.
+Learning the impacts of attacks with explainability is a solution to measuring and learning the effects on AI models.
+Adversarial examples of text data, a technique for producing adversarial perturbations on text classification, and their impact on model explainability are presented in \cite{b2}.
+The adversarial samples in this research are purposely generated sentences with English transformations, such as misspellings, replacing them with synonyms, which can lead the classifier to provide incorrect prediction outputs, as shown in Table~\ref{tab: sample adversarial examples}.
+When the above sentence is changed semantically, while the meaning is the same, it does not make any difference for a person to comprehend.
+However, the trained model will classify the sentence with 100\% confidence as belonging to a different class.